Posted by & filed under Membership.

 Dr. Glenda Overstreet Vaughn

-Please feel free to connect with our voter services team at the Farmer’s market venues.
+Please feel free to connect with our voter services team!
+They are at Washburn University, in the high schools, at the Farmer’s market venues, the public library and all over the city!
+Join them on POINT application and get in on the experience!
 They are outreaching to the community providing education on registration and voting.

 Board Members